 A running node with a clock symbol below the node means that the node is waiting to finish loading from the set exported/startup configuration.
 Once the configuration has been successfully applied, the node symbol will change to a Play triangle symbol.
 If the node has finished booting but the clock symbol does not change to the Play triangle symbol, the problem could be in the uploaded startup configuration.
-For how to use exported configurations and boot nodes from them, please refer to section 11.1 will turn into a grey node with a black square symbol below it (stopped state).
+For how to use exported configurations and boot nodes from them, please refer to section 11.1 stay with a turning red gear symbol below it indefinitely.
+Workaround: Use Stop or Stop/PowerOff to stop the node.

 A running node with a turning red gear symbol means that the node is either in the process of hibernating the node or it has sent the shutdown signal to the node and is waiting for it to turn off.
-Once this process has successfully finished, the symbol
+Once this process has successfully finished, the symbol will turn into a grey node with a black square symbol below it (stopped state).